albertoprato/MD-Friction/README.md

 ### 1. Information

 This Fortran program simulates the classical molecular dynamics of a solute consisting of four spheres immersed in a viscous solvent.
-The simulation uses Lennard-Jones potentials and integrates numerically the equations of motion using the Velocity Verlet algorithm.
+The simulation uses Lennard-Jones potentials and numerically integrates the equations of motion using the Velocity Verlet algorithm.

-The goal is to compute the **friction tensor** of the solute as a function of time through the time-autocorrelation function of the forces experienced by the solute particles.
+The goal is to compute the **friction tensor** of the solute as a function of time.
+This is achieved by calculating the time-autocorrelation function of the forces experienced by the solute particles during the simulation.

-For further information regarding the physical context and the equations governing the program, please read the file -insertname-.pdf located in the doc folder.
+For further information regarding the physical context and underlying equations, please refer to the `Methodology_and_Implementation.pdf` located in the `doc` folder.

 ---

 ### 2. Prerequisites

-To compile and run this simulation, you need:
+To compile and run this simulation, the following tools and libraries are required:

 1.  **Make**: The GNU Make build tool.
 2.  **GFortran**: The GNU Fortran compiler.